Thandi Moraka: Limpopo Executive Council: 2018–2022

-However, in early October 2022, Mathabatha fired Moraka, replacing her with Nakedi Sibanda-Kekana in a reshuffle that was viewed as connected to the ANC's internal elections in June 2022: the other two MECs fired in the reshuffle, Polly Boshielo and Dickson Masemola, had, like Moraka, failed to gain re-election to the ANC Provincial Executive Committee.
+In early October 2022, Mathabatha fired Moraka from the Limpopo Executive Council, replacing her with Nakedi Sibanda-Kekana.
+The reshuffle was viewed as connected to the recent ANC elective conference: the other two MECs fired in the reshuffle, Polly Boshielo and Dickson Masemola, had, like Moraka, failed to gain re-election to the Provincial Executive Committee.
 Although she left the Executive Council, Moraka remained an ordinary Member of the Provincial Legislature.